Dunder Mifflin Logo

 In episodes of the American sitcom, Dunder Mifflin tries to compete with larger market players, Office Depot and Staples.
 Employees of the organization repeatedly emphasize that their main advantage is quality customer service and customer focus.
 But the impression is spoiled by the logo.
 It has an outdated design and looks too corporate.

 It is a visual sign containing the company’s full name: “DUNDER MIFFLIN PAPER COMPANY, INC .”
 The first two words are written in big, bold letters and placed one below the other.
-At the end of the second line is the abbreviation “INC” inverted vertically to read from top to bottom.
+At the end of the second line, the abbreviation “INC” is inverted vertically, reading from top to bottom.
 And below it, just behind “MIFFLIN,” is a comma.
 The phrase “PAPER COMPANY” occupies the lowest row.
 It has a smaller font and larger letter spacing so that the third line is the same length as the second.

 In The Office, the Dunder Mifflin logo rarely appears in the frame.
-But fans of the sitcom are familiar with it because it is found in the real world in store windows, banners, and souvenirs.
+But fans of the sitcom are familiar with it because it appears in the real world on store windows, banners, and souvenirs.
 The brand has only a laconic text mark with no unusual elements.
-It has no memorable symbols and bright colors – perhaps because Dunder Mifflin is trying to position itself as a serious stationery manufacturer and adheres to a strict office style.
-That is what makes the logo of the fictional company so recognizable.
+It has no memorable symbols and bright colors, perhaps because Dunder Mifflin is trying to position itself as a serious stationery manufacturer and adheres to a strict office style.
+That is what makes the fictional company’s logo so recognizable.

 Font and Colors